-Table 2 summarises the lifetime discounted cost, QALY, life year, and cost-effectiveness estimates at the patient level (Table S7 provides results with all costs presented in 2017 US dollars for ease of comparison between results; conversion rates of 0.691089 and 3.549759 were used to convert UK and Chinese costs, respectively32).
+Table 2 summarises the lifetime discounted cost, QALY, life year, and cost-effectiveness estimates at the patient level, with all costs presented in 2017 US dollars for ease of comparison between results; conversion rates of 0.691089 and 3.549759 were used to convert UK and Chinese costs, respectively (purchasing power parities32).
+Table S7 presents the results for each country using its own currency.
 Larger QALY gains for patients treated with SGLT2i were estimated for the overall population when analyses were informed by real-world versus trial-based evidence, driven by the greater reduction in ACM risk with SGLT2i reported in CVD-REAL (HR: 0.52) compared to the CVOTs (0.85).
 For the overall population, most of the QALY gain estimated using CVOT evidence related to differences in ACM, CV, and microvascular complications (40%), however, a large proportion was attributable to differences in weight (39%), with the remainder relating to renal progression (21%); corresponding ratios estimated using CVD-REAL evidence were 54%, 32%, and 14%, respectively.

 Patterns in estimated QALY gains and cost-effectiveness across CVOT population subgroups reflected the pattern in events avoided; consequently, SGLT2i were estimated to be most cost-effective in higher risk subgroups.
 In the UK analyses, SGLT2i were estimated to be cost-saving compared to the control arm across all scenarios informed by either real-world or trial evidence, driven by reduced costs associated with progression of renal disease.
 Similarly, scenarios informed by real-world evidence were cost-saving in China, as well as the analysis informed by trial evidence in the established ASCVD subgroup.
 All other subgroups in the China analysis were cost-effective.
 In contrast, SGLT2i were associated with increased cost estimates compared to the control arm in all US analyses, driven by the higher cost of SGLT2i in the US.
 Nevertheless, in the US, SGLT2i were estimated to be cost-effective at a willingness-to-pay threshold of $100,000 per QALY gained in both the real-world analysis and the overall CVOT populations, and across all subgroups except MRF.

 In scenario analyses SGLT2i remained highly cost-effective in the overall population across all scenarios modelled in the UK and China, and in most cases in the US.
 Results of the scenario analyses are presented in Table S8.
 In the UK analyses, excluding CKD costs was most influential; however, SGLT2i remained dominant in the real-world analysis and highly cost-effective in the overall CVOT analysis, with an ICER of £5,265.
 In China, including CKD costs resulted in greater estimated cost savings due to faster renal progression modelled in the control arm.
 Application of a faster rate of eGFR decline from the CREDENCE study increased estimated cost savings associated with SGLT2i in the UK and China, and improved cost-effectiveness in the US, due to the control arm spending longer in CKD stage 5, where high costs are applied.
 Excluding discontinuation of SGLT2i led to the application of high treatment costs over a lifetime and consequently SGLT2i no longer being cost-effective in the real-world and overall CVOT analyses for the US.
-The inclusion of additional adverse events made minimal differences to cost-effectiveness across countries.33-36
+The inclusion of additional adverse events made minimal differences to cost-effectiveness across countries.
+Scenario analyses in which baseline characteristics were derived at a country level33-36, and used instead of profiles derived from CVOTs or CVD-REAL, demonstrated that controlling for demographic differences between countries is not expected to change any cost-effectiveness decisions across scenarios modelled.